King Creole: Critical reception

-Allrovi rated the movie with four stars out of five, stating: "The film's highlight is a brief exchange of fisticuffs between Elvis and Walter Matthau.
-Together with Jailhouse Rock, King Creole is one of the best filmed examples of the untamed, pre-army Elvis Presley".
+Allrovi rated the movie with four stars out of five, stating, "The film's highlight is a brief exchange of fisticuffs between Elvis and Walter Matthau.
+Together with Jailhouse Rock, King Creole is one of the best filmed examples of the untamed, pre-army Elvis Presley."

-On Rotten Tomatoes, the film has an approval rating of 100% based on 23 reviews, with an average rating of 7.10/10.

 Home media

 The film was released on VHS by Paramount Pictures in 1986.
-In 2000, it was re-released on DVD with remastered sound and image, featuring the original theatrical trailer.
-On April 21, 2020, it was released on Blu-ray for the first time as part of the Paramount Presents label.
+In 2000, it was released on DVD with remastered sound and image, featuring the original theatrical trailer.
+On April 21, 2020, it was released on Blu-ray as part of the Paramount Presents label.